darrenjs/c_dev_utils/README.md

 ===========

-c_dev_utils is a collection of simple utility programs for displaying information regarding the C\C++ programming environment on GNU\Linux systems.
+c_dev_utils is a collection of simple utility programs for displaying information regarding the C/C++ programming environment on GNU\Linux systems.

 cval
 ----

-Display numerical limits associated with the C\C++ primitive types (as defined by C++), and the hex and binary representation for specified values.
+Display numerical limits associated with the C/C++ primitive types (as defined by C++), and the hex and binary representation for specified values.

     $ cval short 256 257 258